 Continue to increase new membership of the coalition

-Create a credible and relevant sustainability plan which includes volunteer membership and resources both financial and material
+Create a credible and relevant sustainability plan that includes volunteer membership and resources both financial and material

 Respect the rights of coalition members to hold their own opinions and beliefs